pkgcraft/pkgcraft.github.io/content/about/_index.md

 as a tinderbox while also enabling more exotic features such as allowing the dep tree for a running build to be mangled and recalculated on the fly.

+## Why can't this project be merged with pkgcore (or paludis)?

+As explained in the previous answers, pkgcraft aims to take an entirely different approach than previous projects.
+With respect to pkgcore, since it grew as a direct offshoot of portage it copied much of portage's decisions, albeit in a more optimized and API-friendly fashion.
+It has successfully shown what a better designed portage experience could be like, but it's also entirely locked into the Python ecosystem and all that entails.
+On the other hand, paludis comes quite a bit closer to pkgcraft's vision as it supports several language bindings; however, it has lagged behind newer EAPI support and doesn't allow for nearly as much experimentation as pkgcraft.

+While it's hard to directly merge development efforts, in general pkgcraft will try to adhere to specifications and defined formats allowing cooperation with respect to creating and maintaining them.
+This should allow other tools to build on top of pkgcraft implementations if they wish.
+Unfortunately, most of what makes package managers work beyond direct interactions with ebuilds is entirely unspecified so pkgcraft won't be able to be interchangeably used when it begins supporting its own package manager.

 ## Why isn't pkgcraft implemented in C, C++, Python, etc?
 Why choose Rust?

 Choosing Rust was a pragmatic decision using the following requirements: